zeke/vibes/README.md

 - An internet connection
 - An open mind
 - [Cursor](https://www.cursor.com/), a code editor with AI superpowers (Free to start / Paid features for advanced use)
-- [GitHub Desktop](https://github.com/apps/desktop), a free and open-source app for working with Git and GitHub.

 ## What is p5.js?

 [p5.js](https://p5js.org/) is a friendly tool for learning to code and make art.
 It is a free and open-source JavaScript library built by an inclusive, nurturing community. p5.js welcomes artists, designers, beginners, educators, and anyone else!